 No person or the University may retaliate against parties or witnesses under this policy.
-Retaliation is defined as acts or words taken against an individual because of the individual's participation in a protected activity that would discourage a reasonable person from engaging in that protected activity.
-Protected activity includes an individual's good faith: (i) participation in the reporting, filing a complaint, testifying, assisting, participating or refusing to participate in an investigation, proceeding, hearing, or resolution of an alleged violation of this Policy; or (ii) opposition to policies, practices, or actions that the individual reasonably believes are in violation of the Policy.
+Retaliation is defined as acts or words taken against an individual because of the individual's participation in this process that would discourage a reasonable person from engaging in this process.
+Protected activity includes an individual's good faith:

+(i) participation in the reporting, filing a complaint, testifying, assisting, participating, or refusing to participate in an investigation, proceeding, hearing, or resolution of an alleged violation of this Policy; or

+(ii) opposition to policies, practices, or actions that the individual reasonably believes are in violation of the Policy.

 Retaliation may include intimidation, threats, coercion, discrimination, or adverse employment or educational actions.
 Retaliation may be found even when an underlying report made in good faith was not substantiated.
-Acts or attempts to retaliate or seek retribution against anyone involved in or connected to an allegation and/or resolution of sexual harassment or sexual misconduct.
+Acts or attempts to retaliate or seek retribution against anyone involved in or connected to an allegation and/or resolution of sexbased harassment or sexual misconduct.
 Counterclaims by a Respondent may be made in good faith, but counterclaims made with retaliatory intent will not be permitted.

-Intimidation, threats, coercion, or discrimination, including charges against an individual for Student Code of Conduct, handbooks, or other University policy violations that do not involve sex discrimination or sexual harassment, but arise out of the same facts or circumstances as a report or complaint of sexual discrimination, or a report or formal complaint of sexual harassment, for the purpose of interfering with any right or privilege secured by Title IX may be retaliation.
-This does not include any violations investigated or adjudicated under a formal complaint.
+Intimidation, threats, coercion, or discrimination, including charges against an individual for Student Code of Conduct, handbooks, or other University policy violations that do not involve sex discrimination or sex-based harassment, but arise out of the same facts or circumstances as a report or complaint of sexual discrimination, or a report or complaint of sex-based harassment, for the purpose of interfering with any right or privilege secured by Title IX may be retaliation.
+This does not include any violations investigated or adjudicated under a complaint.

-Parties and witnesses alleging retaliation must file a formal complaint in accordance with this policy.
+Parties and witnesses alleging retaliation must file a complaint in accordance with this policy.